v-hx/ScoreFence/SECURITY.md

 ### SSRF and target restrictions

 If ScoreFence is offered as a hosted service, arbitrary target URLs create an SSRF risk.
-Product integration must apply an organization-scoped allowlist and reuse an already validated vector-store configuration instead of accepting an arbitrary raw URL.
+The runner must apply a tenant-scoped allowlist and reuse an already validated target configuration instead of accepting an arbitrary raw URL.

 ## Threats outside the MVP